garethky/ADS1220-Klipper-Board/High Temp Load Cell Toolhead Board/Design Discussion.md

 This is prefectly acceptable.

 ### Stackup & Ground Planes
-The PCB stackup is: Ground, Signal/Ground, Power/Signal, Ground.
+The PCB stackup is: Ground, Signal/Ground, Power/Signal/Ground, Ground

 Layer 1 - Components and Ground.
 Wherever practical, traces on this layer drop into a via and remain as short as possible.
 Layer 2 - Primary signal routing plane.
-Any long traces that would have cut thr power plane are routed on this layer.
 Some care is taken to route traces under ground on the layer above but this wasnt practical everywhere.
-Layer 3 - Power plane + secondary signal layer.
-3.3v, 5V and 12V power is poured in large planes on this layer.
-The board components are organized such that 5V and 12V parts are grouped on different edges of the board so the power planes dont need to overlap.
-Singals routed on this layer need extra care not to cut or choke the power zones.
+Layer 3 - Power rails + secondary signal layer.
+3.3v, 5V and 12V power is routed via wide traces on this layer.
+The board components are organized such that 5V and 12V parts are grouped on different edges of the board so the power rails dont need to cross.
+Singals routed on this layer need extra care not to block the power rails.
-Layer 4 - Ground plane for layer 3
+Layer 4 - Ground plane for layer 3.
+Some components are on this layer, similar to layer 1.
+The bypass capacitors for the MCU and the optional USB port.

 The LDO's and Buck Converter get their best thermal performance when the board has as much copper in it as possible.
 Basically its a large heat spreader.
 Since the plan is already to pour ground everywhere this fits perfectly with what the VRMs want.